Representation Theory of Finite Groups: Character Table of

 \section{Character Table of $A_5$}

-We will write down the character table of $A_5$.
-For this we will use the Corollary~\ref{index2} and the character table of $S_5$ derived earlier in this chapter.
-The conjugacy classes of $A_5$ and their corresponding cardinality are as follows:
+Now we apply the results obtained so far on $G=S_5$ and get the characters of its subgroup $H=A_5$.
+We aim to write down the character table of $A_5$.
+For this, we will use the Corollary~\ref{index2} and the character table of $S_5$ derived earlier in the previous chapter.
+The conjugacy classes of $A_5$ and their corresponding sizes are as follows: